Astros' Collin McHugh: Rejoining rotation this weekend

 McHugh (elbow) is expected to rejoin Houston's rotation this weekend against the Orioles, Jake Kaplan of the Houston Chronicle reports.

-The final two pieces to drop before McHugh joins the rotation is the outcome of a bullpen session scheduled Tuesday and which day he'll start.
-Friday's series opener would represent normal rest and it's also the day a struggling Joe Musgrove is line to start, so that seems to be the most logical deployment for McHugh.
-The right-hander got his pitch count up to 69 in his final rehabilitation start, then threw another 20 pitches in a bullpen following that.
+The final two pieces to drop before McHugh joins the rotation are the outcome of a bullpen session scheduled Tuesday and which day he'll start.
+Friday's series opener would represent normal rest and it's also the day the struggling Joe Musgrove lines up to start, so that seems to be the most logical deployment for McHugh.
+The right-hander got his pitch count up to 69 in his final rehabilitation start, then threw another 20 pitches in a subsequent bullpen session.
 He should be ready to go at least five innings.

 More News